bikeshaving/crank/website/documents/index.md

 Many frameworks claim to be “just JavaScript.”
 Few have as strong a claim as Crank.

-It starts with the question: if components are just functions, why can’t we define them with async and generator functions as well?
+It starts with the question: if components are \i{just} functions, why can’t they be async functions and generator functions as well?

 ## Three Reasons to choose Crank

 ### Reason #1: It’s declarative

 Crank works with JSX.
-It uses tried-and-tested virtual DOM algorithms for declarative renderering.
-Simple components can be defined with functions which return JSX.
+It uses tried-and-tested virtual DOM algorithms.
+Simple components can be defined with functions which return elements.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";